 Congenital afibrinogenemia (Factor I deficiency) has been reported in a family of Saanen dairy goats but not in dogs or cats.
-Hypofibrinogenemia, accompanied by severe bleeding, has been reported in Saint Bernards and Vizslas; the ACT, APTT, PT, and thrombin time (TT) were prolonged.
+Hypofibrinogenemia, accompanied by severe bleeding, has been reported in Saint Bernards and Vizslas and in one mixed-breed dog; the ACT, APTT, PT, and thrombin time (TT) were prolonged.
 Dysfibrinogenemia has been reported in an inbred family of Russian Wolfhounds (Borzois).
 The ACT, APTT, PT, and TT were prolonged, but fibrinogen was present by quantitative testing.
 Affected dogs had mild bleeding episodes with epistaxis and lameness, but trauma or surgery resulted in life-threatening bleeding.
 IV administration of fresh-frozen plasma or cryoprecipitate is the best treatment to stop the bleeding.

 Factor VIII deficiency (hemophilia A) is the most common inherited bleeding disorder in dogs and cats; it has also been reported in several breeds of horses, including Arabians, Standardbreds, Quarter horses, and Thoroughbreds.
 There is an X-linked pattern of inheritance, so usually females are asymptomatic carriers and males are affected.
 Rarely, in highly inbred families, a carrier female mated with an affected male can produce affected female offspring.